01org/nlpljs/experiment/key-phrase-extraction/README.md

 Seems slightly faster than the version which asks for an ID, but still pretty slow; but it still takes 10 seconds to return.

-### Ask whether there is a article labelled by the key phrase using faster search
+### Ask whether there is an article labelled by the key phrase using faster search

 **This is much faster!!! (fast enough).**